Acacia falcata: Ecology

-Cultivation and uses
+Uses

+Use in horticulture

 Acacia falcata is adaptable to a wide range of soils in cultivation, and its attractive foliage is a horticultural feature.
 It is propagated by seed which must be pretreated with boiling water before it is able to germinate.
 It is easy to grow given a good sunlit position and good drainage, and is used in revegetation.

+Indigenous uses

 Australian indigenous people use the bark to make a liniment for treating ailments of the skin.
 A. falcata is excellent for stabilizing barren sand.
 The bark is important in the tanning industry.

 The 1889 book The Useful Native Plants of Australia records that common names included 'hickory' and 'sally' and that Indigenous Australians of the Cumberland and Camden areas of New South Wales referred to it as Weetjellan.
 It also notes that "This bark, which contains much tannin, was used by the Aboriginals [sic] of the counties of Cumberland and Camden to stupefy fish, and to make embrocations for the cure of cutaneous diseases."